microsoft/Accera/docs/Manual/04 Fusing.md

 schedule1 = nest1.create_schedule()
 ```
-In both `schedule0` and `schedule1`, the first dimension corresponds to the rows of `C` and the second dimension corresponds to the columns of `C`.
-In addition, `schedule0` has a third dimension that `schedule1` does not have.
+In `schedule0` and `schedule1`, the first dimension represents the rows of `C` and the second dimension represents the columns of `C`.
+Additionally, `schedule0` has a third dimension that `schedule1` does not have.
 Therefore, we fuse the first two dimensions of the iteration spaces and leave the third dimension of `schedule0` unfused.
 ```python
 schedule = acc.fuse((schedule0, schedule1), partial=2)
 f, i, j, k0 = schedule.get_indices()
 ```
-The fused iteration space `schedule` has a shape of (2, 16, 10, 11), its slice (0, \*, \*, \*) contains a copy of `schedule0`, its slice (1, \*, \*, 0) contains a copy of `schedule1`, and the rest of its elements are filled with padding.
-Note that the code above overwrites the index `k0`: originally, `k0` was an index of `schedule0`, but now it is the corresponding unfused index in `schedule`.
-This is a stylistic choice and we could have chosen a different name.
+The fused iteration space `schedule` has a shape of (2, 16, 10, 11).
+Its slice (0, \*, \*, \*) contains a copy of `schedule0`, the slice (1, \*, \*, 0) contains a copy of `schedule1`, and the rest of its elements are padded.
+Note that the code above overwrites the index `k0`, which initially was an index of `schedule0`.
+However, now it corresponds to the unfused index in `schedule`.
+Note that this is a stylistic choice, and we could have chosen a different name.

 Is `schedule` safe?
-Recall that Accera guarantees that for each value of `i` and `j`, the corresponding work in `schedule0` (which is `C[i,j] += A[i,k0] * B[k0,j]` for all values of `k0`) is executed before the corresponding work in `schedule1` (which is `C[i,j] = max(C[i,j], 0)`), and this holds regardless of how the fused schedule is transformed.
-Since these are the only operations that touch `C[i,j]` and the `ReLU` operation is always executed last, this confirms that `schedule` is safe, and from this point forward we can focus all of our attention on optimizing performance without worrying about correctness.
+Recall that for each value of `i` and `j`, Accera guarantees that the corresponding work in `schedule0` (`C[i,j] += A[i,k0] * B[k0,j]` for all values of `k0`) is executed before the corresponding work in `schedule1` (`C[i,j] = max(C[i,j], 0)`), and this holds regardless of how the fused schedule is transformed.
+Since these are the only operations that touch `C[i,j]` and the `ReLU` operation is always executed last, this warrants that `schedule` is safe.
+Therefore, we can focus all of our attention on optimizing performance without worrying about correctness from this point onwards.

-Executing `schedule` as-is is equivalent to executing `schedule0` in its entirety and then executing `schedule1`.
-If we want to interleave the two schedules and perform `relu` immediately after calculating each element of the matrix product, we reorder the dimensions such that `i` and `j` preceded `f`:
+Executing `schedule` as-is is equivalent to executing `schedule0` in its entirety, followed by executing `schedule1`.
+Suppose we want to interleave the two schedules and perform `relu` immediately after calculating each element of the matrix product.
+In that case, we reorder the dimensions such that `i` and `j` preceded `f`:
 ```python
 schedule.reorder(i, j, f, k0)
 ```